wetware-foundation/wetware-dev/README.md

 5. **Biocompatibility**: Since these modules interact with biological systems, they must not only be non-toxic but also capable of integrating with living tissues without causing an adverse immune response or damage.

 6. **Smart Interfaces**: To interact with the human biological system, these interfaces must be capable of translating biological signals into machine ones and vice versa, allowing for intuitive communication between the wetware system and its user.

+## Solution 2

++ OneDayRun is a SaaS service that supports modular services based on the DialogWare ecosystem

 ## Example